Home

 Obviously, these findings do not just apply to ancient ancestry in Europe.
 Among Native Americans there are four groups, among Japanese people there are nine, and so on.
 Sykes and others have defined about 40 of these clans worldwide.

 Logically, each of these groups must trace back to just one woman, the common maternal ancestor of everyone in her group or clan.
 These women did not live in the same time and place.
 And there were other women around, of course.
-But these clan mothers are the only ones whose maternal lineage survives unbroken right through to the present day.
-All of the other lines terminated when a woman somewhere in the line did not have a daughter.

 All of these major maternal lines go back further in time to “Mitochondrial Eve,” a woman who lived about 140,000 years ago in Africa.
 Like the other clan mothers, Eve was not alone.
 But the direct maternal lines of her contemporaries all terminated somewhere in human history.